ssokolow/diskdoubler-test-files/README.md

 ## Future Plans

+- Add some test files for the AutoDoubler Internal Compressor feature of DiskDoubler Pro 4.1.1.
 - The option to create a self-extracting archive with DiskDoubler 3.7.7 seems to only be available via the INIT which crashes Finder under MacOS 9.
 Revisit this when I have a Macintosh capable of running System 6 or 7.